Sexual harassment: Germany

-In June 2016, the governing coalition decided about the key points of a tightening of the law governing sexual offenses (Sexualstrafrecht, literally: law on the punishment of sexual delicts).
-On July 7, 2016, the Bundestag passed the resolution and by fall of that year, the draft bill will be presented to the second chamber, the Bundesrat.
+In June 2016, the governing coalition decided on the key points of a tightening of the law governing sexual offenses (Sexualstrafrecht, literally: law on the punishment of sexual delicts).
+On 7 July 2016, the Bundestag passed the resolution and by fall of that year, the draft bill will be presented to the second chamber, the Bundesrat.
 By this change, sexual harassment shall become punishable under the Sexualstrafrecht.

-Now sexual harassment is punishable by law according to § 184i of the law governing sexual offenses.
-The law only states unwanted physical contact as sexual harassment but has been extended in 2020 to include "cybergrooming" as well.
+Now, sexual harassment is punishable by law according to § 184i of the law governing sexual offenses.
+The law only states unwanted physical contact as sexual harassment, but has been extended in 2020 to include "cybergrooming" as well.

 Greece

-In response to the EU Directive 2002/73/EC, Greece enacted Law 3488/2006 (O.G.A.'.191).
+In response to the EU Directive 2002/73/EC, Greece enacted Law 3488/2006 (O.G.A.
+191).
 The law specifies that sexual harassment is a form of gender-based discrimination in the workplace.
 Victims also have the right to compensation.
-Prior to this law, the policy on sexual harassment in Greece was very weak.
-Sexual harassment was not defined by any law, and victims could only use general laws, which were very poor in addressing the issue.
+Before this law, the policy on sexual harassment in Greece was very weak.
+No law defined sexual harassment, and victims could only use general laws, which were very poor in addressing the issue.

 Russia

-As of 2023, there is no formal law in Russia that prohibits or criminalizes repeated sexual harassment or any sexual advancements that result in women or men losing their jobs or some other adverse effects that can be proven in a court of law.
-Per articles 132-133 of the Criminal Code of Russian Federation (CC RF) only criminal sexual conduct is outlawed, including all non-consensual sex between individuals: rape, sex with underage etc. Per article 133 (previously, Article 118 of CC RF 1990) various kinds of extortion and coercion are also criminalized.
+As of 2023, there is no formal law in Russia that prohibits or criminalizes repeated sexual harassment or any sexual advancements that result in women or men losing their jobs or any other adverse effects that can be proven in a court of law.
+Per articles 132-133 of the Criminal Code of Russian Federation (CC RF), only criminal sexual conduct is outlawed, including all non-consensual sex between individuals: rape, sex with underage, etc. Per Article 133 (formerly Article 118 of the CC RF 1990), various forms of extortion and coercion are also criminalized.

-According to the Moscow Center for Gender Studies study published in 1997, practically in all cases authorities did not investigate or enforce these articles.
+According to a 1997 Moscow Center for Gender Studies study, in practically all cases, authorities did not investigate or enforce these articles.

-In 2008, The Daily Telegraph quoted a survey in which "100 percent of female professionals [in Russia] said they had been subjected to sexual harassment by their bosses, 32 per cent said they had had intercourse with them at least once and another seven per cent claimed to have been raped."
+In 2008, The Daily Telegraph quoted a survey in which "100 percent of female professionals [in Russia] said they had been subjected to sexual harassment by their bosses, 32 percent said they had had intercourse with them at least once and another seven percent claimed to have been raped."